Last Updated on September 24, 2021

 There are four to six scupper holes in a SOT kayak.
 These holes allow water to drain from your seat to the water body.
 Everyone sits in the open here and these help people to not get wet.

-Do not worry that they will topple more quickly than an SIS kayak.
+Do not worry that they will topple more quickly than a sit-in kayak.
 These are stable.
 They are also more preferable to people who do not like to feel caged in.

 However, illusions like these can build confidence which turns into skills as the amount of practicing grows.
 SOT kayaks are popular with fishermen.